anyaevostinar/anyaevostinar.github.io/classes/201-f21/inheritanceActivity.md

 ---

 ## Logistics
-You should complete this on Monday Sept 20th, 2021, but it isn't due until Wednesday Sept 22nd, 2021.
+You should complete this on Monday Sept 20th, 2021, but it isn't due until Wednesday Sept 22nd, 2021 at 5pm.

 You should work on this with your in-class partner, but you both need to submit separately.
 If you finish it outside of class without your partner, note which sections you completed together and which you completed separately in your `Collaborations.txt`.